• Days

 Q- Is mentioning assets like property, FDs, etc., compulsory while filing ITRs, especially when TDS is deducted under the 194J section?

-No, it’s not compulsory to mention assets while filing ITR if the total taxable income is below a certain specified limit.
+No, it’s not compulsory to mention assets while filing an ITR if the total taxable income is below a certain specified limit.

 Q- How do I know that TDS deducted from my freelancing payment is deposited to income tax department?